-Of course, you’ll highlight your education, credentials, and wins; but you won’t stop there.
+Of course, you’ll highlight your education, credentials, work experience, and competencies; but you won’t stop there.

 To optimize your management consultant resume, focus on the following three things:

 - Any proven processes or methodologies you employ

 - Resume keyword optimization

 Use these resume tips as a template to optimize your CV so that it’s eye-catching, not generic: